-The physicians in the Pulmonary Genetics program conduct NIH-funded research aimed at understanding the genetic and environmental determinants of lung disease, and also work with the Division of Pulmonary Medicine to conduct groundbreaking clinical trials in pediatric lung disease.
+The physicians in the Pulmonary Genetics program conduct National Institutes of Health-funded research aimed at understanding the genetic and environmental determinants of lung disease, and they also work with the Division of Pulmonary Medicine to conduct groundbreaking clinical trials in pediatric lung disease.
 We collaborate with research partners at Boston Children’s Hospital, as well as nationally and internationally, to identify rare or hard-to-find genetic causes of lung disease.
 When a new gene is discovered, we can then investigate how it causes disease and whether its effects could be reversed.
 As we find genetic causes, we can follow children with the same mutation to get insights about how the mutation relates to the pattern of symptoms, enabling us to provide more customized care.

-Services offered in the Pulmonary Genetics program
+Services offered in the Pulmonary Genetics Program

-The Pulmonary Genetics program provides comprehensive, one-stop services for children and young adults with lung disease.
+The Pulmonary Genetics Program provides comprehensive, one-stop services for children and young adults with lung disease.
 We can serve as a medical “home” or work alongside families’ existing doctors, ensuring continuity of care.

 Consultations and genetic counseling

-Most families begin by seeing an expert in pulmonary genetics familiar with their child’s form of lung disease, who will do a comprehensive evaluation and physical exam, take a detailed medical history and review any available test results.
+Most families begin by seeing an expert in pulmonary genetics familiar with their child’s form of lung disease, who will do a comprehensive evaluation and physical exam, take a detailed medical history, and review any available test results.
 Based on this evaluation, we then determine whether or not genetic testing is needed.

-If genetic testing is recommended, our genetic counselor will lay out the testing options available, discuss implications for insurance coverage and offer guidance around the testing process.
+If genetic testing is recommended, our genetic counselor will lay out the testing options available, discuss implications for insurance coverage, and offer guidance around the testing process.
 The counselor may also suggest testing of parents and other family members.

 Full-service genetic testing

 We select the most appropriate tests based on the child’s medical history.
-These can include single-gene testing, gene panels, whole-genome or whole-exome analysis and cytogenetic (chromosomal) testing, including karyotyping, and examination for copy number variants and structural rearrangements.
+These can include single-gene testing, gene panels, whole-genome or whole-exome analysis, and cytogenetic (chromosomal) testing, including karyotyping, and examination for copy number variants and structural rearrangements.

-Once genetic test results are in, families meet again with a pulmonary geneticist and genetic counselor to review the findings and what they mean and discuss next steps in the child’s care.
+Once genetic test results are in, families meet again with a pulmonary geneticist and genetic counselor to review the findings and what they mean, and to discuss next steps in the child’s care.
 The counselor can also discuss implications of the test results for the rest of the family.
 Families often use the results in planning future pregnancies.
 Sometimes there are implications for family members’ own care if they are discovered to have the same genetic mutation.
 Our team is available to work with all family members.